mattolson/blinken/README.md

 ### Requirements

-To get the Raspberry PI ready:
+To get the hardware ready:

 * Download and flash the [Occidentalis v0.2](http://learn.adafruit.com/adafruit-raspberry-pi-educational-linux-distro/occidentalis-v0-dot-2) distribution to an SD card.
 See [this page](http://elinux.org/RPi_Easy_SD_Card_Setup) for more details on flashing the OS.